Tiffin, OH

 282 people

-As of 2023, 1.95% of Tiffin, OH residents (348 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.95% of Tiffin, OH residents (348 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Tiffin, OH was 1.58%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Tiffin, OH compared to that of it's neighboring and parent geographies.